-The Company follows ASC 825-10-50-10 for disclosures about fair value of its financial instruments and ASC 820-10-35-37") to measure the fair value of its financial instruments.
-ASC 820-10-35-37 establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America ("U.S. GAAP"), and expands disclosures about fair value measurements.
+The Company follows paragraph ASC 825-10-50-10 for disclosures about fair value of its financial instruments and paragraph ASC 820- 10-35-37 ("Paragraph 820-10-35-37") to measure the fair value of its financial instruments.
+Paragraph 820-10-35-37 establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America (U.S. GAAP), and expands disclosures about fair value measurements.

-To increase consistency and comparability in fair value measurements and related disclosures, ASC 820-10-35-37 establishes a fair value hierarchy which prioritizes the inputs to valuation techniques used to measure fair value into three (3) broad levels.
+To increase consistency and comparability in fair value measurements and related disclosures, Paragraph 820-10-35-37 establishes a fair value hierarchy which prioritizes the inputs to valuation techniques used to measure fair value into three (3) broad levels.
 The fair value hierarchy gives the highest priority to quoted prices (unadjusted) in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
-The three (3) levels of fair value hierarchy defined by ASC 820-10-35-37 are described below:
+The three (3) levels of fair value hierarchy defined by Paragraph 820-10-35-37 are described below:

-- · Level 1: Quoted market prices available in active markets for identical assets or liabilities as of the reporting date. - Level 2: Pricing inputs other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date. - · Level 3: Pricing inputs that are generally observable inputs and not corroborated by market data.
+- · Level 1: quoted market prices available in active markets for identical assets or liabilities as of the reporting date. - · Level 2: pricing inputs other than quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date. - · Level 3: Pricing inputs that are generally observable inputs and not corroborated by market data.